 Government revenue to salaries and pensions

-IFHE has established the Baghdad Business School (BBS).
-This pioneering institution offers a ten-month intensive bridge curriculum with English, Business and Professional Skills designed to prepare Iraqi university graduates for work with leading private-sector firms in sectors such as marketing, finance, banking, and accounting.
+IFHE’s flagship project is Baghdad Business School.
+Established in 2020, this pioneering institution offers a one-year intensive bridge curriculum with English, Business and Professional Skills designed to prepare Iraqi university graduates for work with leading private-sector firms in sectors such as marketing, finance, banking, and accounting or as entrepreneurs.

 BBS’s hybrid, blended ESL program includes six months of English: three months of General English and three months of Business English, taking students from level A2 to B2.
 Students will learn professional skills such as writing emails and reports, making presentations, and workplace etiquette and norms during ESL courses.